Sagardevkota/LoginSystem-WITH-CRUD-OP-ON-POSTS/README.md

-This project contains all the configuration needed to setup full stack environment with react JS as client and express Node JS as server
+# This project contains all the configuration needed to setup full stack environment
+* React JS as client
+* express Node JS as server

+# Extra Components
+* Material UI Components
+* Login System(Form Validation & localstorage)
+* CRUD on post
+* Axios